kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 ### Overview

+Today's work is related to Victor's list of paragraphs

 ### Relevant Notes
 - Pages out of order in Geneva1 PDF: page 86 is placed after page 54